arcthh/SentimentAnalysis/README.md

 ## Implementation Requirements

-**Important: Read this before you start!!**

-### Using GitHub

-To use GitHub appropriately, you need to submit regularly new additions to your code and push them to the repository.
-This is important so you always have a safe backup and we can follow your development process. **Do not just upload your completed project to GitHub at the end or perform a single commit.**

 ### Program Structure
 Create a UML diagram.
 Remember that when you read the problem description then nouns are class candidates and verbs are candidates for member functions.
 You probably need a SentimentClassifier class.
 Clearly separate training from testing in your code.
 You should implement your classifier model in a class and your main function could look like this pseudo code: